-Due to the high temperatures and humidity, a steam room does come with a warning label.
+Due to the high temperatures and humidity, it does come with a warning label.
 If you have low blood pressure or tendencies to faint or become dizzy then be mindful of the clock when using one.

 According to experts, it is vital to stay hydrated and limit your time to a few minutes when starting.
 Do not use steam rooms if you are using drugs, medications or under the influence of alcohol.

 If you are pregnant, using a steam room is not advised nor if you have heart conditions.
 If you are concerned then check with your physician before proceeding.

 What is a Sauna?

 A sauna is a dry, high-temperature room.
 Typically, saunas will range between 158 degrees Fahrenheit to 212 degrees Fahrenheit.
 They are generally dry and have a humidity of 10 percent to 20 percent which is significantly lower in humidity and higher in temperature than a steam room.

 A sauna can increase the temperature of the skin to 104 degrees Fahrenheit.
 As you can imagine at such a high temperature you will begin to sweat.

 Types of Saunas